ericchaves/dg/README.md

 Creates a number of rows for each value in another table, facilitating the creation of one scenario with different cardinalities for each value.

-The `repeat` parameter is an expression used to determine how many times each parent value should be used.
+The `repeat` parameter is an expr expression used to determine how many times each parent value should be used.

+Valid examples are `repeat: '3'`, `repeat: "3"` and `repeat: 'some_field * 3'` but `repeat: 3` is invalid.

 Parent columns can be referenced using the notation `parent.column_name`, and other column values of the same row can be referenced by their name.

 You can limit the total number of records in the child table by providing a `Count` value.